kllloyd/Thesis/README.md

 # Thesis
 Code for *Machine Learning Stractification for Oncology Patient Survival*, Katherine L Lloyd.

-Thesis submitted to the University of Wariwick for the degree of PhD, September 2017.
+Thesis submitted to the University of Warwick for the degree of PhD, September 2017.

 This code generates/extracts the data and plots for the thesis.
 All code is written in R.